barbazul/1kfa/mod_guide_player.md

 GM's move -- the GM gets to decide if they have more to add.

 When the move card has the tag *IMMEDIATE*, the GM does not get to make a move on a ✗.
-Instead, the GM should just add 2 points to the *Bad Bank*.
+Instead, the GM just adds 2 points to the *Challenge Bank*.

 ## Cards tagged IMMEDIATE